 Once again, those who have suffered through the emotional rawness of being systematically alienated from their children are hopeful that their cause is being addressed, that finally some legislature somewhere will recognize their plight and offer statutory relief.
 These efforts have failed across the nation in the past, and the latest one, this time in Florida, will fail as well.

 This shouldn’t be a surprise.
-Most advocates and parent support groups are focused completely on the recognition of the deep psychological harm that a vindictive parent inflicts on both the child when they target and alienate the other parent.
+Most advocates and parent support groups are focused completely on the recognition of the deep psychological harm that a vindictive parent inflicts on the child when they target and alienate the other parent.
 In order to address this issue, advocates have been petitioning state legislatures to enact child-abuse reporting laws that include parental alienation.
 In Florida, the celebrated language is remarkably weak.
 Even so, advocates on social media are doing a collective happy dance, but it’s premature.
 Florida Senate Bill 1342 doesn’t recognize parental alienation syndrome (PAS), nor does it even acknowledge that parental alienation is psychologically harmful.
 To make matters worse, it slams the door on getting evidence of PAS admitted in family court, because the language in Section 3 specifically omits any language acknowledging that licensed mental health professionals should receive training in PAS.
 This directly impacts evidentiary standards in Florida courtrooms, where scientific evidence must meet the Daubert standard.
 This is a much, much higher bar than the Frye standard, which Florida eliminated in 2013.
+Some proponents point to a decision by Florida’s Supreme Court that purports to reject the Daubert Standard, it is important to remember that it is the legislature, not the court, that decides evidentiary standards.
+The February decision by the Florida Supreme Court doesn’t change the standard.
+In the federal courts and in Florida and 36 other states, it’s Daubert.

 Let’s start with the following language in the bill: